trudeaua21/ESP32-MP3Player/README.md

 # ESP32-MusicPlayer
 An music player coded on the ESP32 microcontroller.
 Plays a playlist of songs through a piezoelectric buzzer, which has basic pause, play, next song, and previous song functionality implemented through switches.

-## Language Note
-For compatibility with the Arduino framework, all files are technically C++ files, but this project only uses C language features.

 ## Building the Project
 This project was built using [PlatformIO](https://platformio.org/).
 Build using either of the following options: